jonathank1906/AOOP-Exam/README.md

 The ObservableProperty or variables should start:
 - Lowercase first letter/word, then uppercase for all words after.

+# Unit Testing and Avalonia Headless Testing
+To setup Xunit testing:
+- Have 2 folders
+- 1 folder with the name of the other folder + .Tests

 # Multithreading
 ## Async